apocalyptech/bl3mayhem/README.md

    repo (and isn't generally available online).
 To host it yourself you'll have to write in your own HTML header (in place of the current `Site header` section) and footer, in `index.php`.
-2. There's a few hardcoded references to the apocalyptech.com-hosted URL, both in the PHP code and the Javascript.
-So you'll have to alter those to suit.
+2. The apocalyptech.com-hosted URL is hardcoded in both `index.php`
+   and `mayhem.js`, so you'll have to alter those to suit.

 The app uses some data provided by my [`gen_mayhem_php.py`](https://github.com/BLCM/bl3mods/blob/master/Apocalyptech/dataprocessing/gen_mayhem_php.py) script, though you wouldn't have to worry about regenerating that.